-Charles Darwin once said, "Nothing exists for itself alone, but only in relation to other forms of life."
+Charles Darwin once said, "Nothing exists for itself alone, but only about other forms of life."

 Most people don't realize that even the tiniest backyard can be turned into a wildlife habitat.
 With the right arrangement of vegetation, one can attract beautiful creatures to a residential landscaping.
-Wonderful, common plants like cattails and ferns, are just a couple that appeal to nature's finest.
+Excellent, common plants like cattails and ferns, are just a couple that appeals to nature's most delicate.

 By building a backyard habitat, one is helping to restore a small piece of the ecosystem.
 Nature's creatures are often forgotten as urban sprawl takes over, squeezing animals out of their homes.
 When natural disasters strike, such as hurricanes, fire, and flooding, animals can also lose shelter and food and water sources.

 Getting children involved in building a backyard habitat only increases a respect and love of nature.
 Watching squirrels scamper off to play in the bushes, or butterflies flirting with the snapdragon and honeysuckle plants, or delicate hummingbirds hovering over the dahlias and petunias, are all welcome sights of nature.

 To attract these busy creatures, one can landscape for wildlife with the right backyard plants.
 For example, the tiny hummingbird enjoys dining on nectar-rich vegetation.
 Shrubs such as the azalea and rose of Sharon are lovely to grow in the yard, along with bleeding hearts, columbine, fuchsia, and petunia flowers of all colors.